-Role Responsibilities Board Sustainability Committee Oversight of strategic approach to environmental management, including targets and performance tracking. $ \\$ Chief Financial Officer (CFO) Responsibility at a Group level for our strategic approach to environmental management, including targets and performance tracking.
-Reports directly to Managing Director and CEO.
+Role Responsibilities Board Sustainability Committee Oversight of strategic approach to environmental management, including reviewing and approving Group targets and performance tracking.
+Group Head of Sustainability and Delivery Responsibility at a Group level for our strategic approach to environmental management, including performance tracking and reviewing and recommending targets to the Board.
+Reports directly to the CEO, Communities and the CEO, Commercial Property.
 Chairs our internal Sustainability Steering Committee, which is composed of senior management from various organisational departments including Strategy, Investor Relations, Stakeholder Relations, Project Management, People and Culture, Legal, Risk, Operations, Development and Sustainability.
 Stockland Leadership Team Supports delivery of environmental management.
-National Manager - Group Sustainability supported by National Sustainability Managers and National Operations Managers (for Commercial Property and Retirement Living portfolios) Strategic identification and evaluation of environmental management initiatives across our diverse portfolio of assets.
+National Manager - Group Sustainability supported by National Sustainability Managers and National Operations Managers Strategic identification and evaluation of environmental management initiatives across our diverse portfolio of assets, as well as reviewing and recommending targets to the Board.
 Guidance of asset teams in effective delivery of our sustainability policy and supporting toolkits.
 Development Managers and Asset Managers Effective environmental management at the project and asset level.
 Managing Director and CEO, CFO, business unit CEOs, Development Managers, Assets Managers, functional staff Meet key performance indicators relating to strategic environmental management targets.
-Group Executive and CEO Commercial Property Ultimate accountability for the delivery of environmental management within respective portfolios.
-Group Executive and CEO Communities
+Group Executive and CEO Commercial Property Group Executive and CEO Communities Ultimate accountability for the delivery of environmental management within respective portfolios.